 Details of the EPA’s Asbestos-Containing Materials in Schools Rule

-On October 30, 1987, the United States Environmental Protection Agency (EPA) published the Asbestos-Containing Materials in Schools Rule (40 CFR Part 763), which “requires local education agencies to identify friable and non-friable asbestos-containing material (ACM) in private and public elementary and secondary schools by visually inspecting school buildings for such materials, sampling such materials and having samples analyzed by appropriate techniques referred to in this rule.”
+On October 30, 1987, the EPA published the Asbestos-Containing Materials in Schools Rule (40 CFR Part 763), which “requires local education agencies to identify friable and non-friable asbestos-containing material (ACM) in private and public elementary and secondary schools by visually inspecting school buildings for such materials, sampling such materials and having samples analyzed by appropriate techniques referred to in this rule.”
 This rule was part of the Asbestos Hazard Emergency Response Act.

 Due to this regulation, public schools, non-profit schools such as charter schools, and schools affiliated with religious institutions are required to collaborate with certified asbestos professionals to conduct inspections, collect and analyze samples, develop management plans, or execute proper response actions.

 The requirements for asbestos handlers vary by state, but they are typically required to complete an in-depth training course to receive certification.
 You can often find the requirements on your state’s environmental agency’s website or the department of public safety.